Thursday, March 30, 2006

 that hides all their insecurity.

-mum and dad and my aunties and uncles on holidays at the beach, which I have runs some effects on
+Mum and dad and my aunties and uncles on holidays at the beach, on which I have run some effects.
+Nice, huh.
+I was quite pleased with myself

 Sunday, March 19, 2006